gcrois/MicroBat/README.md

 Startup Guide:

 So.
 You want to start a MicroBat server.
 I was once like you.
 Young and full of hope.
-I'll help you know, but just know.
-There's no help on the other side.
+I'll help you know, but just know: there's no help on the other side.

 First, you want to install the dependencies.
 Make sure you have python3_flask installed (using your appropriate package manager).